lafvintech/ESP32-Ultimate-Starter-Kit/docs/source/Components.rst

 - **VCC:** Power supply (3.3V or 5V DC)
 - **GND:** Ground connection
-- **AO:** Analog output pin connected to ESP32 ADC for reading light intensity levels
+- **DO:** Digital output pin connected to the ESP32 ADC, used to read the light intensity level.

 .. note::